decentralized-identity/veramo/docs/plugins.md

 ---
-id: plugins
-title: Plugins
+title: 'Plugins'
-sidebar_label: Plugins
+description: 'This is the meta description for this page'
+slug: 'plugins'
 ---

-Check the [documentation](https://docusaurus.io) for how to use Docusaurus.